 I would like to share these with you in the hopes that they can shed light on your own financial discussions (if you are in a relationship), or prepare you for some of the issues you might face when dealing with marriage and finances.

 #1: Do Not Make Assumptions about their Needs and Wants

 As I learned from our marriage and finances discussion with the pastor, we no longer assume (or at least make an effort to try not to assume) that our partner is on the same page.
-Just because one person speaks more openly or loudly, or because one person is a bit of a financial guru (ahem) does not mean that their needs and wants reflect or are superior to their partner’s.
+Sharing finances in marriage means that just because one person speaks more openly or loudly, or because one person is a bit of a financial guru (*ahem*) does not mean that their needs and wants reflect or are superior to their partner’s.
 It’s a bit of a game of strategy—be willing to compromise on a few items that you do not feel strongly about so that you can get your needs and priorities addressed.